DagmarVB/crowd-investing-analysis/README.md

 # crowd-investing-analysis
-Final project of a Data Analytics course
+Final project of a Data Analytics course using Jupyter Notebook